KirillYashin/KirillYashin/README.md

 - 👋 Hi, I’m @KirillYashin
-- 👀 I’m interested in programming, football (Manchester is my heaven) and cinema
+- 👀 Currently working at Intel
-- 🌱 I’m currently learning c++, computer graphics and python
+- 🌱 Learning Python (especially TG bots development) and DevOps

 <!---
 KirillYashin/KirillYashin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.